brynblack/ole/README.md

 ```
 trunk serve --open
 ```
-Now, you can navigate to http://localhost:8080 to access the website!

 ## License
 The source code for this project is licensed under the MIT license.
 You may find the conditions of the license [here](LICENSE.md).